Color for quilters: A series of color studies

 The deck only includes hues and values — not desaturated colors.
 However, I still felt this would be a valuable step to take to expand my color practice.
 In the photos below, the color cards that most closely match my fabrics are on the left and the corresponding pure color cards are on the right.

-The fabrics I chose included two tones (add gray), one tint (add white) and two (shades).
+The fabrics I chose included two tones (add gray), one tint (add white) and two shades (add black).
 When compared to the pure colors, you can begin to see how value and saturation can significantly influence the final color.

 Day 2